October 31, 2025

 I grew up near one of the three Cupid's hot dog stands of the day.
 It was a walk-up stand, and I don't even recall the three tables that were eventually installed alongside the stand.
 They served hot dogs with chili, mustard and onions.
 And sodas.
 That's it.
 I recall the hot dogs being 35 cents when I first began meeting my best friend, Debbie Clevenger, there.
 It was about halfway between our houses.
 Later, after we bought our first home in that neighborhood, Tom would make a Cupid's run at the mid-point of a full Sunday of gardening.
 And by full, I mean about ten hours.
 At the end of the day, I would sit on the front porch writing in my gardening journal and sipping a shot of tequila from a bottle stored in the freezer.
 I no longer put tequila in the freezer (sacrilege), but remember that ritual well.
 Our dog, Taz, was always with us, supervising our work.

 That location closed last year and there is only one remaining in the Valley.
 I had never eaten at that one!
 When we ordered our hot dogs the woman working asked me about the bracelet I was wearing.
 I have several of these, from a company called Little Words Project and have given some as gifts.
 You choose the wording which is strung together with colored beads, the words spelled out with small alphabet blocks.
 The one I was wearing said: Frister.
 This woman, taking our orders for chili dogs, asked if the word was a portmanteau.
 I'm sure I gave her my best imitation of Gen Z facial vacuity.
 Yes, I had heard the word.
 No, I have no idea what it meant.
 And, I was an English major!
 She gave us a definition and example: Frenemies.
 Yes, I replied.
 That's what it is.
 Closer than friends, better than sisters.
 Of course I have the luxury that many of my friends don't have sisters so I can just slide in there.
 But truly, fristerhood is special.
 And that's why I wear the bracelet.
-My other ones say: Kindness; salsera, and my first one: Cafe Con Leche which has a special meaning for me and for Joel.
+My other ones say: Kindness; Salsera, and my first one: Cafe Con Leche which has a special meaning for me Joel and me.

 So I told the Cupid's woman Lynnette's and my story: That we have been friends for ten years after she was my dentist for twenty.
 I like that story.
 And I like her being my weekend roommate.
 Maybe in 2026 we'll get closer to our twelve-month goal.
 Or, eleven months to be exact, as we spend a weekend in Phoenix, usually in March, when we attend MLB Cactus League Spring Training.
 Lots to look forward to as this season marches towards the fall and winter holidays.
 And we already have our frister weekends booked for November and December, all things willing.